malynium/twelvecss/README.md

 .checkbox-{color}-{shade}

-For example, `checkbox-blue-700` would add a blue-700 background with white text, when checked.
+For example, `checkbox-blue-700` would add a blue-700 background with a white checkmark, when checked.

 > We add styling for various checkbox CSS states such as `:checked:hover`, `:hover:not(:checked)`, and `:checked:hover:focus`